 Even though the road trip from Los Angeles to Joshua Tree National Park is not very long, you can take the drive to the next level by making frequent stops, including some overnight breaks.
 These are some of the resorts you won't want to miss out on:

 Marvel at the Santa Ana River in Riverside

 You may not think you need to split a trip this short into two halves, but there's so much to do in the LA area that you'll definitely want to spend a few nights in a hotel, and Riverside is one of the best cities to call home during this time.

-Whether you're a solo traveler or you're looking to go on a romantic getaway, The Mission Inn Hotel and Spa is guaranteed to leave you impressed with its welcoming decor and that home-away-from-home feeling.
+Whether you're a solo traveler or you're looking to go on a romantic getaway, Hampton Inn Riverside Downtown is guaranteed to leave you impressed with its welcoming decor and that home-away-from-home feeling.

 After enjoying a hearty meal at the incredible restaurant, you can unwind for a few hours at the lovely outdoor pool.
 We highly recommend making use of the barbecue facilities to treat yourself, your friends, and family traveling with you to a delicious meal.

 Explore the beautiful city of Palm Springs

 Although the city is technically not part of the 'main' route, it's so close to Joshua Tree that it's essentially your best option for a resort near the park - besides, any city that's frequented by America's biggest stars must be doing something right!

 If you're looking to get a taste of the celebrity lifestyle, if only for a couple of days, La Serena Villas will woo you with one of the most impressive swimming pools in all of California.